To be clear, it’s in no particular order

 The Chart Show – the olden days equivalent of spending your whole Saturday morning watching Youtube.
 Only in this case, everything was a poorly conceived music video starring a drug addict.

 The Apprentice – blokes smelling sweetly of radox shower gel, girls with freshly ironed hair, everyone with a VPL from their too-tight suits.
-This is what proper business is all about.
+Sexy TV at its sexiest.

 Cover Up – why does no one ever remember this show?
-A fashion photographer and male model are actually undercover vigilantes hell bent on revenge.
-The sexiest show ever made for TV in 1984.
+A fashion photographer and male model are secretly undercover vigilantes with revenge on their minds.

 Tripods – a kid’s TV drama from back when it was okay to completely spook children, this was about the olde worlde being enslaved and branded by strange machines.
 Or something like that anyway, everyone was too stoned out of their goddamn minds to know what the hell was going on.